Who is this article for?

 Watch the short video below for a demonstration of how to enable Forensic File Search for an organization.

-If your product plan includes one or more cloud service data sources (for example, Google Drive or Microsoft OneDrive), you must authorize Code42 to access this data.
-See the tutorials linked below for detailed instructions:
+If your product plan includes one or more data sources (for example, cloud services such as Google Drive or Microsoft OneDrive), you must authorize Code42 to access this data.
+For instructions, see Introduction to adding data sources for Forensic File Search.

 Watch the short video below to learn how to enable Forensic File Search for Google Drive.